luphord/imgwrench/docs/usage.rst

     Options:
-    -a, --alpha FLOAT  quantile (low and high) to be clipped to minimum and maximum color, defaults to 0.01
+    -a, --alpha FLOAT  quantile (low and high) to be clipped to minimum and maximum color  [default: 0.01]
-    --help             Show this message and exit.
+    --help             Show this message and exit

 crop